 Registration is requested for individuals and groups.
 For smaller groups and families, registration is encouraged, but drop-ins are accepted.
 There is no cost to participate.
 For groups of 10 or more, preregistration is requested.

-Interested in presenting at Summer Expeditions?
+Interested in presenting at Afterschool Expeditions?
 Sign up here.

 Sign up for email alerts